falcao-g/Falbot/CONTRIBUTING.md

 4. Make the necessary changes and make a commit.
 5. After that, push to the forked repository.
 6. After the push, acess the forked repository on Github and click in "Compare & pull request".

+## 🚨 Self-hosting warning

+Please keep in mind that Falbot's emojis aren't distributed with the source code, so if you try to run commands that use them, you will get an error.

+I don't know exactly how to ammend this, but if you create your own emojis with the same names, it should work.

 ## ⚡ How to run